Canine Companions for Independence

 2965 Dutton Ave

-Alan Feinne, Paul Mundell, Susan Lee Vick, Patty Minaker
+Alan Feinne, Paul Mundell, Jeanine Konopelski, Patty Minaker

-Anne Gittinger, John Miller, John McKinney, Jean Schulz, Joann Elliott, John Elliott, Mel Gottlieb, Barrie Graham, Russ Gurevitch, Leslie Hennessy, John Hopen, Carolyn Hrach, Chris Kittredge, Jill Leverton, Pauline Parry, Nancy Sawhney, Dennis Sproule, Bob Street, William White, Emily Williams, Juergen Rottler
+Anne Gittinger, John Miller, John McKinney, Jean Schulz, Joann Elliott, John Elliott, Mel Gottlieb, Barrie Graham, Russ Gurevitch, Leslie Hennessy, John Hopen, Carolyn Hrach, Chris Kittredge, Jill Leverton, Pauline Parry, Nancy Sawhney, Dennis Sproule, Bob Street, William White, Emily Williams, Juergen Rottler, Ed Kinkeade

 Canine Companions for Independence provides highly trained assistance dogs for people with disabilities and ongoing support to ensure quality partnerships.

 Canine Compaions for Independence places highly trained assistance dogs with adults, including veterans and children with disabilities free of charge.
-We place place more than 200 assistance dogs annually, and since our founding have placed over 4,100 assistance dogs.
-There are approximately 1,900 active graduate teams today.
+We place place more than 50 assistance dogs annually, and since our founding have placed over 4,800 assistance dogs.
+There are approximately 2,000 active graduate teams today.
 We are a national non-profit organization, headquartered in Santa Rosa, California.
-We have four additional regional training centers located in Oceanside, California, Delaware, Ohio, Medford, New York and Orlando Florida.
-We also have satellite offices in Colorado Springs, Colorado and Los Angeles, California.
+We have four additional regional training centers located in Oceanside, California, Delaware, Ohio, Medford, New York and Orlando Florida, and Irving, Texas.
+We also have an office in Colorado Springs, Colorado.

 We are accredited by Assistance Dogs International (ADI).
 Our instructors are certified by ADI.
 The dogs that we place are Labrador Retrievers, Golden Retrievers and a cross of the two breeds.
 We have our own breeding program and our volunteer puppy raisers raise the puppy until the approximate age of 1 1/2 years old.
 At that point, the puppy is turned into respective centers for advanced training.